1. GENERAL POINTS

 • Check your manuscript carefully to minimize errors.

 • Check the references systematically to ensure that all in-text citations are also listed in the reference section.
-Conversely, check that all reference have corresponding in-text citations.
+Additionally, check that all references have corresponding in-text citations.
 Referencing and in-text citation method should follow APA 7th edition.

 • Please be sure to obtain written permission for the use of material (e.g., maps, figures) for which the copyright is owned by others.

-The following information should be included on the title page and should be submitted as a separate file:
+The following information should be included on the title page and must be submitted as a separate file:

 • Paper title

-• Full author names, professional affiliations, institutional / work email addresses
+• All authors’ names, professional affiliations, institutional / work email addresses

-• Contacting author and full (institutional) mailing address and contact number
+• Indicate who the corresponding author is and full (institutional) mailing address and contact number

 • Biodata (max.
 60 words) for all authors

-The following information should be included in the manuscript and submitted as a separate file:
+The following information should be included in a blinded copy of the manuscript (containing no author information or reference) and submitted as a separate file:

 • Paper title